Information for applying to the master of arts (M.A.) degree program in communication and rhetorical studies is listed below.

 - Application fee.
 A non-refundable application fee of $75.
 See online application for details.

 - Test scores.
-Beginning with Fall 2015 admission, the GRE will be required for admission into the communication and rhetorical studies graduate program.
+The GRE is required for admission into the communication and rhetorical studies graduate program.
 Please submit official scores through ETS.
 Syracuse University's institutional code is 2823.
 A department code is not necessary.

 For international students: